Martins3/Martins3.github.io/hack/int.md

 ```

 ## ret
-- Interleaved	assembly	entry	points:	[^6]
+- Interleaved	assemblyentry	points:	[^6]
-  – ret_from_excepWon()
+  – ret_from_exception()
   – ret_from_intr()
   – ret_from_sys_call()
   – ret_from_fork()
 - Things that happen:
   – Run	scheduler if	necessary
   – Return to user mode	if no	nested handlers
     - Restore	context, user-stack, switch	mode
     - Re-enable	interrupts if necessary
 – Deliver	pending	signals

 ## ref